weewx/weewx/docs_src/usersguide/monitoring.md

 [*How to view the log*](https://github.com/weewx/weewx/wiki/view-logs) for more details.

-See the wiki article [*How to configure logging*](https://github.com/weewx/weewx/wiki/logging) for information and examples about how to configure WeeWX logging.
+See the wiki article [*How to customize logging*](https://github.com/weewx/weewx/wiki/logging) for information and examples about how to configure WeeWX logging.